 You can understand the structure of the tiniest subatomic particles to some of the largest galaxies in the universe through physics.
-This article will act as a comprehensive guide of BSc Physics, which includes its structure, eligibility criteria, syllabus, top institutes, and also different career opportunities.
+This article will act as a comprehensive guide on BSc Physics, which includes its structure, eligibility criteria, syllabus, top institutes, and also different career opportunities.

 What is BSc physics?

-Bachelor’s of Science in Physics is an undergraduate degree generally, its duration is of 3 years while some institute also provides four years programs.
+Bachelor of Science in Physics is an undergraduate degree generally, its duration is of 3 years while some institute also provides four years programs.
 Throughout the course, students get to learn about different laws and concepts of physics and also their applications in real life.

 Why should you pursue BSc in Physics?

 Physics is the branch of science that helps us to understand the functioning of the universe.
 Most of the technologies which we are using today are developed through physics.
-BSc physics help student to improve their logical reasoning, analytical, and intellectual thinking skills.
+BSc physics help the student to improve their logical reasoning, analytical, and intellectual thinking skills.

 BSc Physics offers a mixture of classical physics like classical mechanics, classical electrodynamics, classical thermodynamics, etc which helps students make their foundation strong.
 And also have topics from modern physics like Quantum mechanics, nuclear physics, etc which make students ready for today’s world.

 A BSc Physics graduate student can make his/her career in a variety of fields.
-Since we are in a world where the pace of technological advancement is very high and to keep up with that pace we need to have advancement in the field of physics.
+Since we are in a world where the pace of technological advancement is very high and to keep up with that pace we need to have advancements in the field of physics.